Legal

 Data sharing

 I do not sell your data.
-I may share limited data with trusted providers required to operate the website and deliver emails, such as hosting and email infrastructure providers.
-Where third parties process data, they do so under appropriate safeguards.
+I may share limited data with trusted providers required to operate the website and deliver services, such as hosting providers, email infrastructure providers, and payment service providers.

 International transfers